prithasaha2722/Eventify/README.md

 ## Structure Of The Project

 The home page of the application contains -
-  1. <b>Landing Page</b> - Here users can get started with using our application by creating new events as well as buying tickets for listed events.
+  1. <b>Landing Page</b> - Here the Oragnisers can get started with using our application by creating new events as well as buying tickets for desired events.
+Here we also We keep you updated with all our next upcoming events be it Hackathons, IEEE events, workshops, Tech meetups and Innovative Techno-Managements Fests.
-  2. Buying tickets through their ethers present in their metamask account
+  2. Buying tickets through their ethers present in their metamask accounts.
-  3. Creating New events and automatic banner , ticket and certificate generation.
+  3. Creating New events and automatic banners, tickets and certificates generation.
-  4. The Organzers gets all ethers transferes to thier acoount by P2P payment method done by using smart contracts.
+  4. The Organzers gets all ethers transferred to their acoount by P2P payment method done by using Smart Contracts.

 ## Future Prospects

 - We will open a portal for Sponsorships.
 - Organisations/Universities/Schools can reach out to their desired Sponsors and communicate about collaboration.
 - We will open a Video Conferencing Integration in our system and hold all our Virtual events on our platform.

 ## UI Of The Web Application